runely/calendar-homey/README.txt

 3. Tick the checkbox for **Public calendar**
 4. Copy the link
 5. Paste the calendar link in the Homey app settings
+    a.
+It must be the original link (Apple Calendar has case sensitive urls)

 Triggers
 - Event starts